undergroundrap/devbootLLM/README.md

 Notes:
 - If `better-sqlite3` native prebuild is unavailable in your environment, install build tools inside your container/base image (e.g., `build-essential`) or switch to a Node version with prebuilt binaries.
-- The server auto-seeds from JSON only when the DB is empty; subsequent updates are upserts via `npm run seed`.
+- The server auto-seeds from JSON only when the DB is empty.
+  - To wipe and reseed from JSON on every container start (exact mirror, no stale rows), set `-e LESSONS_REPLACE_ON_START=1`.
-  - To auto-upsert from JSON on every container start, set `-e LESSONS_UPSERT_ON_START=1`.
+  - To upsert changes from JSON on every container start (no deletes), set `-e LESSONS_UPSERT_ON_START=1`.

 ### Seed the DB in Docker